-- Emergency care
+- Primary care

-- Clinical diagnosis
+- Examination and clinical diagnosis

-- Rehabilitation of injuries and medical conditions
+- Therapeutic intervention and rehabilitation of injuries and medical conditions

 Concussion Prevention and Treatment